 What is the standard?

-Major development standard: Each major new development has a green infrastructure plan (which may be part of a design and access statement) setting out how the development will deliver the Green Infrastructure Framework’s principles and standards.
-The green infrastructure meets area-wide targets, and is managed, maintained and monitored for a minimum of 30 years.
+Major development standard: Each major new development has a Green Infrastructure Plan (which may be part of a Design and Access Statement) setting out how the development will deliver the Green Infrastructure Framework’s 15 Green Infrastructure Principles and the Green Infrastructure Standards as set out in local green infrastructure policies, proposals and development requirements in development plans and local design codes.
+The green infrastructure delivered within (or associated with) major new developments should be managed, maintained and monitored for a minimum of 30 years.